mrAmyntas/miniRT/README.md

 Checkerboard pattern (only bonus) is set by including identifier cb, followed by amount of the pattern you want vertically and then horizontally.

-Example of a bunch of spheres with different light sources which have different colors.
+Example of a bunch of spheres in front of a plane with different light sources which have different colors.

 ![Alt text](https://github.com/mrAmyntas/miniRT/blob/main/marbles.png)